 We proudly serve our customers and our communities.

-Together with our business units, franchisees, affiliates and employees from across Canada, we contribute millions of dollars to hundreds of community organizations each year.
+Sobeys, its franchisees, affiliates and employees come together from across Canada to contribute millions of dollars to hundreds of community organizations each year.

 From grassroots initiatives to larger partnerships, we work with our local communities to make sure more Canadians—regardless of income, age or ability—have access to affordable, wholesome food; learn basic cooking skills; and receive nutrition education so they can reach their greatest potential.